Stan Kenton: Early life

-Stan Kenton was born on December 15, 1911, in Wichita, Kansas; he had two sisters (Beulah and Erma Mae) born three and eight years after him.
+Stan Kenton was born on December 15, 1911, in Wichita, Kansas; he had two sisters (Beulah and Erma Mae) born three and eight years after him, respectively.
 His parents, Floyd and Stella Kenton, moved the family to Colorado, and in 1924, to the Greater Los Angeles Area, settling in suburban Bell, California.

 Kenton attended Bell High School; his high-school yearbook picture has the prophetic notation "Old Man Jazz".
 Kenton started learning piano as a teen from a local pianist and organist.
-When he was around 15 and in high school, pianist and arranger Ralph Yaw introduced him to the music of Louis Armstong and Earl Hines.
+When he was around 15 and in high school, pianist and arranger Ralph Yaw introduced him to the music of Louis Armstrong and Earl Hines.
 He graduated from high school in 1930.

 By the age of 16, Kenton was already playing a regular solo piano gig at a local hamburger eatery for 50 cents a night plus tips; during that time he had his own performing group named "The Bell-Tones".
 His first arrangement was written during this time for a local eight-piece band that played in nearby Long Beach.

 Career

 1930s

-With very little money, Kenton traveled to speakeasys in San Diego and Las Vegas playing piano.
+With little money, Kenton traveled to San Diego and Las Vegas playing piano in speakeasys.
 By 1932 he was playing with the Francis Gilbert Territory band and would tour through Arizona; he would go on to working with the Everett Hoagland Orchestra in 1933, which would be his first time playing at the Rendezvous Ballroom.
-He would then play with Russ Plummer, Hal Grayson and eventually got a big break with Gus Arnheim.
+He would then play with Russ Plummer, Hal Grayson and eventually got his big break with Gus Arnheim.

-In April 1936 Arnheim was reorganizing his band into the style of Benny Goodman's groups and Kenton was to take the piano chair.
+In April 1936, Arnheim was reorganizing his band into the style of Benny Goodman's groups and Kenton was to take the piano chair.
 This is where Kenton would make his first recordings when Arnheim made 14 sides for the Brunswick label in summer of 1937.
 Once he departed from Gus Arnheim's group, Kenton went back to study with private teachers on both the piano and in composition.
-In 1938 Kenton would join Vido Musso in a short-lived band but a very educational experience for him.
+In 1938 Kenton would join Vido Musso in a short-lived band, but a very educational experience for him.

-From the core of this group came the line up of the first Stan Kenton groups of the 1940s.
+From the core of this group came the lineup of the first Stan Kenton groups of the 1940s.
 Kenton would also go on to working with the NBC House Band and in various Hollywood studios and clubs.
 Producer George Avakian took notice of Kenton during this time while he worked as the pianist and Assistant Musical Director at the Earl Carroll Theatre Restaurant in Hollywood.
-Kenton started to get the idea of running his own band from this experience; he created a rehearsal band of his own which eventually become his group in the 1940s.
+Kenton started to get the idea of running his own band from this experience, so he created a rehearsal band of his own, which eventually become his group in the 1940s.